Emergent gravity from the IIB matrix model and cancellation of a cosmological constant: Emergent gravity

 The third technical remark is that the fermion dynamics plays an important role for the bosonic master-field matrices $\widehat{A}^{\,\alpha}$, as they are the solution of the so-called master-field equation which has a Pfaffian term due to the fermions.
 The master-field equation and its solutions have been studied in three recent papers~\cite{Klinkhamer2021-IIBmm-master-field-sol-1, Klinkhamer2021-IIBmm-master-field-sol-2, Klinkhamer2021-IIBmm-master-field-sol-3} and have been reviewed in Ref.~\cite{Klinkhamer2022-CorfuConf}.
-(Recall that the fermion dynamics played an important role in the discussion of Ref.~\cite{Aoki-etal-review-1999} by providing the so-called Boltzmann weights in the graphs considered.
-The fermion dynamics has also been taken into account by recent numerical calculations~\cite{Anagnostopoulos-etal-2020}.)
+(Recall that the fermion dynamics also played an important role in the original discussion of Ref.~\cite{Aoki-etal-review-1999} by providing the so-called Boltzmann weights in the graphs considered.)